yesequin/Google_Data_Analytics_Course/README.md

     Third-party data: Data collected from outside sources who did not collect it directly.
 This data might have come from a number of different sources before you investigated it.

+    Tidy data (R): A way of standardizing the organization of data within R.

     Time-bound question: A question that specifies a timeframe to be studied

     Transferable skills: skills and qualities that can transfer from one job or industry to another.